JessyPrograms/basic/README.md

 # basic

-a basic python program to practice git with
+In this repsitiory i am first learning how the socket module in python works, then i am finding out how to use git effectivly, as i have never used it properly before.